 Here are some examples of host reviews.

-Here are a few examples of host reviews.
+Here are a few examples of guest reviews.

 Airbnb Host Reviews Explained